phydroxide/k8app/GCP/README.md

 ## Pre-Built

-During week 9 I built and hosted a docker image to assist students in having the same tools as I
+During week 9 I built and hosted a docker image to assist students in having the same tools as I.

+I've configured my artifact registry such that allAuthenticatedUsers have Artifact Registry Read access.

 ```
 Somebody brave try this for me: